 In Belgium and Slovenia, a study was conducted by Bolliger, Larissa, Junoš Lukan, Elena Colman, Leen Boersma, Mitja Luštrek, Dirk De Bacquer, and Els Clays in 2022.
-The study examined the Job Demand-Control model and the Effort-Reward Imbalance model, investigating various stressors such as structural and processoriented stressors, financial stressors, and stressors related to employees' health.
+The study examined the Job Demand-Control model and the Effort-Reward Imbalance model, investigating various stressors such as structural and process-oriented stressors. financial stressors, related and stressors to employees' health.
 The study's focus on group research confirms the complex nature of work stress experiences among office workers, encompassing a broader range of factors than just the psychosocial working conditions at the meso-level.

 Rao, J. V., and Chandraiah, K. (2012) discovered that employees perceive occupational stress arising from various factors, including pressure from overload, personal responsibilities, and managerial roles.
-Junior employees, in particular, feel the stress of having to prove themselves in the industry and meet the expectations of their seniors.
-They also strive to demonstrate their capabilities to advance within the organization, leading to increased work stress.
+Junior employees, in particular, feel the stress of having to prove themselves in the industry and meet the expectations of They their seniors. also strive to demonstrate their capabilities to advance within the organization, leading to increased work stress.
 This situation highlights potential issues that could arise between junior and senior managers.

 Both junior and senior professionals experience job satisfaction, but they also face mental health challenges and pressure related to balancing their work and personal lives.
-The study found that work-related pressure is a significant predictor of mental health issues for employees in both levels of the organization.
+The study found that workrelated pressure is a significant predictor of mental health issues for employees in both levels of the organization.

 Numerous studies conducted by Behdin Nowrouzi, Christine Nguyen, Jennifer Casole, and Behnam Nowrouzi-Kia have significantly impacted research in the field of occupational stress and its related variables.
 Among these studies, the ones that have had the most profound influence are those exploring the relationship between occupational stress and other outcome variables, such as coronary heart disease.
 These studies have been particularly influential in the field of occupational stress.

 The top-cited studies in this area often focus on specific occupations, such as teaching, nursing, and the healthcare industry in general.
 They delve into the effects of stress on professionals within these fields.
-In contrast, some of the other highly cited studies examine various aspects of occupational stress, including its etiology, intervention and management programs, models, frameworks, theories, and methodologies.
-These diverse approaches contribute to a comprehensive understanding complexities surrounding of the occupational stress and its impact on individuals and industries.
+In contrast, some of the other highly cited studies examine various aspects of occupational stress, including its etiology, intervention and management programs, theories, models, frameworks, and methodologies.
+These diverse approaches contribute to a comprehensive understanding of the complexities surrounding occupational stress and its impact on individuals and industries.